evolutiatech/evolutiatech/README.md

 <img width="1096" height="112" alt="Image" src="https://github.com/user-attachments/assets/67e2b33d-8838-45ac-b664-2b503b660fbb" />

 The above equation is a summation.
 If you are unfamiliar with sigma notation, it is essentially the same thing as a programming for loop.
-Figure "Summation Operator to Code" shows Equation "Summation" above reduced to pseudocode.
+Figure "Summation Operator to Code" below shows Equation "Summation" above reduced to pseudocode.

 </p>